Skip to this page's content

 The King County Housing Authority administers rental housing and rental assistance to more than 22,500 households.
 Our vision is that all residents of King County have access to quality affordable housing.
 We serve people in 33 cities — not including Seattle and Renton — as well as in unincorporated areas of King County.
 The county, named after Dr. Martin Luther King Jr., covers more than 2,000 square miles, and KCHA's service area includes more than 1.2 million residents.

-KCHA owns nearly 140 properties with more than 12,600 units, including more than 4,400 units of federally subsidized housing for families, seniors, and people with disabilities.
+KCHA owns more than 150 properties with more than 12,600 units, including more than 4,400 units of federally subsidized housing for families, seniors, and people with disabilities.
 Another 8,000 rental units are financed through tax credits and tax-exempt bonds.
 Federally-funded Housing Choice Vouchers (Section 8) help more than 14,000 households rent affordable housing from private landlords.
 Our work in affordable housing and supportive services reaches more than 55,000 people who have incomes below the King County area median income.

 Learn more about KCHA's housing programs.